 - Latte macchiato

-Another difference is that Aeroccino 3 whisk comes with two springs: one for dense foam and one for hot milk.
-You have to modify the whisk depending on the type of milk froth you want.
-You don’t need to mess around with the spring on Aeroccino 4, as it functions without any whisk changes.
+Meanwhile, you don’t need to mess around with the spring on Aeroccino 4.
 The different buttons change the whisk speed to get different foam rather than modifying the whisk itself.

 Cleaning and Maintenance